Isotopes of darmstadtium

 Darmstadtium (110Ds) is a synthetic element, and thus a standard atomic weight cannot be given.
 Like all synthetic elements, it has no stable isotopes.
 The first isotope to be synthesized was 269Ds in 1994.
-There are 10 known radioisotopes from 267Ds to 281Ds (with many gaps) and 2 or 3 known isomers.
+There are 11 known radioisotopes from 267Ds to 281Ds (with many gaps) and 2 or 3 known isomers.
 The longest-lived isotope is 281Ds with a half-life of 14 seconds.
+However, the unconfirmed 282Ds might have an even longer half-life of 67 seconds.